 - Because you don’t want pesticides in your essential oils.

-- Because getting good quality essential oils where you live, is difficult
+- Because getting good quality essential oils where you live, is difficult so you must make your own

 - Because you can.